Skiranbase/Java/README.md

 # Java

-I'm the mirracle!,
+I'm the miracle!,

 and

-Yes, I am begin to learn Java. :) :)
+Yes, I am begin to learn Java. :) :) :)